razbenya/Tripper/README.md

 # Tripper
-ATD Assignment4 Single Page Application
+ATD Assignment4 Single Page Application - a social network for sharing traveling reviews.

 ## Prerequisites
 To run the app locally you need NodeJS installed and MongoDB running.